-Cross-Examining the Police Officer in Traffic Court
+Cross-Examining the Police Officer in Legal Proceedings in Traffic Court

 The core of the prosecution’s case against a driver in traffic court is the testimony of the officer who issued the ticket.
 They will explain what they observed and why your behavior violated a traffic rule.
 Once the officer has finished their testimony, you can cross-examine the officer and try to expose holes in their narrative.
 Or, if you have an attorney, they will handle this process for you.
 A traffic attorney will be more familiar with the rules of cross-examination and may craft a stronger strategy.